#454: Data Pipelines with Dagster Transcript

 09:54 It is hard to think about if you haven't done or built one before.

-09:57 In many ways, a data pipeline is just a series of steps that you apply to some dataset that
+09:57 In many ways, a data pipeline is just a series of steps that you apply to some data set that

 10:02 you have in order to transform it to something a little bit more valuable at the very end.

-10:12 the day, you're in a business, the production of data sort of happens by the very nature
+10:13 The production of data sort of happens by the very nature of operating that business.

 10:21 And then the other sort of output is you have people within that business who are trying